Shruti2026/CashCraft/README.md

 - **User Authentication**: Secure user signup and login with JWT-based authentication.
 - **Real-Time Expense Tracking**: Keep track of your expenses as you spend, with instant updates and data storage.
+- **Savings Categorization**: Categorizing your savings for better management.
 - **Expense Categorization**: Organize your expenses into categories for better analysis and budgeting.
 - **Income Categorization**: Track and categorize your income sources to maintain a clear financial overview.
 - **History Tracking**: View detailed histories of your expenses and income, allowing for better financial planning and retrospection.